Golf

 Of all the member states of the European Union, only one still has a shred of respect for the thing: Ireland.
 Yes, the Emerald Isle is the only EU country that South Africans can visit without having to go through the rigmarole of applying for a Schengen visa.
 Thanks to this leniency, I didn’t feel like a complete pariah when, early one morning in August, I stood red-eyed in Shannon Airport, awaiting judgment.

 What cool I had was lost the moment I laid eyes on the man with the stamp: a gray-haired geezer wearing an expression that suggested he was sucking on a slice of lemon.
-His interrogation bore out his demeanour: tough, laconic.
+His interrogation bore out his demeanor: tough, laconic—until I mentioned I was playing Ballybunion the next day.

-But something totally unexpected happened when he heard I planned on playing Ballybunion’s famed Old Course the next day.
-His eyes lit up and he enthusiastically started giving me tips for my round.
-He spoke at such length that the queue behind me grew restless—to the extent that I tried to communicate to them, by means of a quick glance, that the delay wasn’t of my doing.
+His eyes lit up and he began giving me tips.
+He spoke at such length that the queue behind me grew restless, and I tried to communicate to them, by means of a quick glance, that the delay wasn’t my doing.

 “Can you play a stinger?” he asked, as I turned back to him.